 Background: Neuroengineers, when recording from small groups of neurons, have the problem of discriminating a single neuron's waveform from others being recorded simultaneously.
-One help is a window discriminator: a circuit (or VI) which responds after it detects a pulse whose height is greater than a minimum threshold and smaller than a maximum threshold (thus the pulse height is in a window between 2 thresholds).
+One help is a window discriminator: a circuit (or VI) which responds after it detects a pulse whose height is greater than a minimum threshold and less than a maximum threshold (thus the pulse height is in a window between 2 thresholds).

 A. Create a LabVIEW virtual instrument (VI) which reports after it has seen an analog-in start below threshold-1 (thet1), then travel above thet1 then drop below thet1 without having moved above thet2 (thet2 > thet1).

 Hysteresis: Because the analog-in signal may carry noise we allow that the drop-below version of thet1 can be about 10% less than the travel-above threshold.
 Therefore once the signal crosses above thet1, it must drop somewhat below thet1 before triggering a valid pulse detector.

 Your input will come from the variable 6v-max selection on your triple output Agilent Power supply.
 Arrange that the minus (reference, ground) of the 6V supply goes to terminal 67 of the green connector block, and the plus on the supply goes to pin 33 (ACH1, analog channel...unless ch1 is blown, then pick another input channel!).

 Testing your VI: Your VI panel